Lazy-Solutions/AdvancedSceneManager/patches/readme.md

 - Fixed fade loading screen being force included in build (unless default pause screen is enabled).
 Note that scene will have to be removed from Profile.standalone manually in inspector for profile.
 - Fixed manual edit of build settings.
 - Fixed nullref in SceneSetupManager.Restore()
+- Added more descriptive error message when using AdvancedSceneManager.utility.activeScene during OnEnable(), Start(), Awake(), since ASM is not able to set active scene before scene activation / initialization phase (aka calling the above methods on all scripts in scene) resulting in null reference.
+- Removed Scene setup restore, due to lack of polish and bugs, and now errors, and it only being a small QoL feature that is supported by unity nowadays regardless.
+- Fixed saved scroll position sometimes wrong, which would scroll window content outside of bounds.
+- Fixed window content not stretching height, resulting in footer appearing to high, and also review banner appearing above create collection button.
+- Added a check when using 'Create camera during startup' to first destroy UniversalAdditionalCameraData, if URP had managed to add one.
+- Removed custom usage of object picker in scene field, lets see if IndexOutOfRange error still occurs, if it does it must be unity's fault.
+- Fixed popup sometimes freezing.
+- Fixed issue where dependency manager would not load when asm folder had been moved.
+- Added ability to open Scene ScriptableObjects by double clicking in project window, or drag dropping it on hierarchy.

+#### Known issues
+- SceneAsset editor popup is 1x1 in size, if anyone is using this and needs this to be fixed please let us know and we'll take a look when we have time.

 ## Patches for Advanced Scene Manager